Consolidated Time Lock Co., Cincinnati, Ohio - 2 movements

 C. Same as 'A' above.
 One could adjust the pointer to allow the time lock to go on guard at any hour before the normal time that the safe would go off guard.
 For example, one could set the pointer for three hours from whatever time the time locks were currently running, lock the safe and be sure that no one else could open the safe even with the correct combination until that time.
 This could be done only once until the right hand timer ran out to the desired time before being reset.
 Another example of intraday functionality is the very complex Yale #1 which allowed one to do this exercise this capability to within one hour throughout a 24 hour period!
 See below an example of a Consolidated dual movement time lock in conjunction with a Hall (later Consolidated Co.) combination lock on a safe door. file 71

 D. Time lock similar to that in example 'B' but this example employed the rare E.J.
 Woolley patent design that allowed the firm's time lock to operate in the more conventional manner, that is on the safe's bolt work instead of the combination lock, c.
 1886 .
 This allowed for it to be used alone without a key or combination lock as was becoming popular at the time.
 The lock is also equipped with the rarely seen optional longer duration, 78 hour movements.
-Fewer than 100 were made and only four complete examples as shown above are known to survive.(2) Case#6412, movement #6412, all bolt work parts #73589. file 121
+Fewer than 100 were made between 1886 and 1887 and only four complete examples as shown above are known to survive.(2) Case#6412, movement #6412, all bolt work parts #73589. file 121

 E. This lock displays a case in an unusually good condition, c.
 1884.
 The surface plating of these locks commonly suffered from corrosion more often than most, perhaps due to some flaw in the plating process.
 This company and it's predecessor, Hall Safe & Lock, often elaborately decorated the sides of their locks with 'Spirograph' , floral or even pictorial type designs.
 Note the extensive use of metal engraving decoration known as damascene.
 Many if not most of the time lock made before the 1920's were extensively engraved and damascened.
 This was done to better convince the buyer that these were quality pieces of reliable machinery (which most were) to entrust the security of the vault and its' valuables.
 It was also a marketing tool to justify their substantial cost.
 Some time locks ran over $500.00 in late 1870's to early 1880's dollars!
 See Yale #1 and S&G #2.
 4 7/8"w x 4 5/8"h x 2 5/8"d.
 Case #3234, movement #3234. file 38